 How can you help?

 The more you know about how you fit into the planning process, the more you can help meet the goals of the person with the disability.
 To assist with planning, it's useful to become familiar with some of the following:

 - Preparation: An Internet search for "person-centered planning toolkit" should provide resources to help you prepare for the planning meeting.

-- Organization: Get organized with the Special Care Organizational Record for an adult family member with special health care needs.
+- Organization: Get organized with the Special Care Organizational Record for Adults With Special Health Care Needs.

 - Disability services and rights: People with disabilities have certain rights under the law.

 - Many benefits are available for people with disabilities.
 Visit Disability.gov to find out what Social Security benefits, medical services, employment, housing, transportation, respite care and other forms of assistance are available at the federal level.
 The site also has links to state benefits.

 Military OneSource special needs consultants can answer your questions and concerns about the care and education of your child or adult family member with special needs.
 Call us at 800-342-9647.